top of page

 20240525_182443_edited.png

-So-called 'grocery' packs were available primarily at, well, grocery stores.
-In 1974, they consisted of 3 10 cent wax packs overwrapped together on a cardboard tray.
-It is not known if any grocery packs containing the larger, 12-card packs were issue.
+So-called 'grocery' packs consisted of 3 10 cent wax packs overwrapped together on a cardboard tray.
+It is not known if any grocery packs containing the larger, 12-card packs were issued.
 They didn't carry an MSRP but were likely priced at 30 cents in most places.

 According to the small ad below, packs came 24 per display tray, and there were 2 display trays per case.